Ermi24et/alx-backend-javascript/0x01-ES6_promise/README.md

 - Throw / Try
 - The await operator
 - How to use an async function
+## Install Jest, Babel, and ESLint as always
+in your project directory, install Jest, Babel and ESList by using the supplied `package.json` and run `npm install`.
 # Response Data Format
 `uploadPhoto` returns a response with the format
 ```